Cedar Tip Moth

 Control of the pest is being attempted by :

-Hypsipyla robusta occurs widely in south east Asia and Africa, including
+Hypsipyla robusta occurs widely around the tropics, including

 as well as in Australia in